scala-js/scala-js-website/doc/tutorial/basic/index.md

 ### Depending on jQuery

-Just like for the DOM, there is a typed library for jQuery available in Scala.js: [jquery-facade](https://github.com/jducoeur/jquery-facade).
+Just like for the DOM, there is a typed library for jQuery available in Scala.js: [scalajs-jquery](https://github.com/sjrd/scala-js-jquery) (there is [a livelier fork](https://github.com/exoego/scala-js-jquery) which you may prefer if it already supports the version of Scala you are using).
 Add the following line in your `build.sbt` by:

 {% highlight scala %}
-libraryDependencies += "org.querki" %%% "jquery-facade" % "1.2"
+libraryDependencies += "be.doeraene" %%% "scalajs-jquery" % "0.9.6"
 {% endhighlight %}

 Don't forget to reload the sbt configuration now: